 Public Comment- No public comment- Ellen asked the public comment section be put toward the beginning of the meeting.
 With time limits depending on context.
 Other board members agreed.
 Will see how it goes next week.

 Warrant signatures- Warrants signed.

-Adjourn
+Adjourn- Meeting adjourned at 7:56pm